myspc-development/art-test/docs/dashboard-widget-design-codex.md

 - Wrap widget content in `.ap-card` and include a heading element with the class `.ap-card__title`.
 - Import the token file at the top of each SCSS module using `@use "../css/tokens.css";`.
 - Register widgets through `DashboardWidgetRegistry::register()` so markup and styles load automatically.
+- Widgets may declare a `settings` schema and default `width`/`height` values.
+These show in the builder's configuration modal.
+Keep widths within the 12‑column grid.
 - Rebuild assets with `npm run build` whenever you modify files under `src/` or `blocks/` and commit the updated `build/` output.

 These steps ensure every widget follows the same layout, theming variables, and accessibility hooks.